JuliaLang/Pkg.jl/docs/src/creating-packages.md

 ```

 #### Test-specific dependencies in Julia 1.0 and 1.1

+!!! note
+    The method of adding test-specific dependencies described in this section will
+    be replaced by the method from the previous section in future Julia versions.
+    The method in this section will, however, be supported throughout all Julia 1.X
+    releases.

 In Julia 1.0 and Julia 1.1 test-specific dependencies are added to the main
 `Project.toml`.
 To add `Markdown` and `Test` as test-dependencies, add the following: